 Prior to beginning the internship experience, interns are required to register in NTR156 Foundations of Dietary Manager Internship.
 NTR156 is a two-credit class offered online.
 This class provides the foundation required to successfully complete the internship by identifying rotation facilities and RD/Facilitator(s).
 The course emphasizes the legal and ethical aspects specific to internships for nutrition professionals.

 National Certification (Credentialing Exam)

 Students who complete the certificate are eligible to earn two credentials, Certified Dietary Manager (CDM) and Certified Food Protection Professional (CFPP), by taking a National Certification Exam offered by Association of Nutrition & Foodservice Professionals.
-This exam is offered twice a year at exam sites across the country.
-Credentialing exam and student membership information can be accessed online www.anfponline.org.
+This exam is offered year-round at more than 200 approved computer testing centers.
+Please refer to Exam Candidate Handbook.

-The Central Arizona College (CAC) Dietary Manager Training Program has been approved by the Association of Nutrition & Foodservice Professionals.
+The Central Arizona College Nutrition and Foodservice Professional Training Program (formerly known as Dietary Manager Training Program) has been approved by the Association of Nutrition & Foodservice Professionals.

 Association of Nutrition & Foodservice Professionals (ANFP)

 406 Surrey Woods Dr, St. Charles, IL 60174